calvinhendriks/MKW-LAN-Brainslug/README.md

 Custom Track Distributions often come in 2 flavours:
 - An ISO Builder script
 - A riivolution folder. \
+\
 These roughly do the same thing; The ISO Builder extracts the files from a supplied vanilla MKWII iso and replaces some files.
 Often, it also patches the main.dol with some cheatcodes and patches it to load LE-CODE.
 Riivolution also does these file replacements, but on the wii itself (you need the original disc).
 For riivolution mods, the main.dol that replaces the original is already patched to contain the cheats and load LE-CODE. \
+\
 For the custom track distribution part, Yuri already points is in the right direction; Emvolution, also by InvoxiPlayGames.
 Emvolution is basically a riivolution BrainSlug module.
 The problem with Emvolution is that it does not support patched main.dol files.
 However, most custom distributions rely on LE-CODE (for the scrollable cups selection screen for example). \
+\
 This is where the KamekLoader comes in.
 KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load lecode-XXX.bin (XXX = USA/JAP/PAL/KOR).
 In variety pack, E/J/P/K.bin also adds other functionality to the game. \
 Finally, we have solved all issues and we are able to play MKWII Custom Track Distribution in LAN Mode without any disc, while also loading our beloved cheat codes.

 ## 4. Summary
-- Load ISO through BrainSlug by selecting alt dol file in USB Loader GX
+- Load ISO or Disc through BrainSlug by selecting alt dol file in USB Loader GX
 - LAN functionality from rmc-local-net.mod BrainSlug module (LAN Mod from Cadderz & MrBean35000vr)
 - Load cheats by using gct.mod BrainSlug module
 - Patch in the Custom Tracks through Emvolution.mod BrainSlug module